gallolabs/NAS/Readme.md

 ## What misses (except protocols)

 - schema check
+- ftp logrotate
+- webdav list of visible shares depending of the user (or not, like SMB)
 - Galloapp integration to add various config inputs and metrics (on loggings for example)
 - refactory
 - support container restart